BesQpin/acr-helm-loginator/README.md

 ## Features

 - Log into an ACR with Helm using an Azure CLI access token.
-- Optional parameter to log in and switch to the subscription that contains the ACR.
+- Optionally log in and switch to the subscription that contains the ACR.
+- Log out from Helm (and optionally Docker) for the ACR.
-- Wraps the required `az` and `helm` commands into a single reusable function.
+- Wraps the required `az`, `helm`, and `docker` commands into reusable functions.

 ## Requirements